-The consequences of the first wave of Covid was a new experience for everyone.
+The consequences of the first wave of Covid were a new experience for everyone.
 A new routine of staying home and adjusting to remote work while managing household responsibilities.
 In the second wave when everyone expected to go back to the previous “COVID normal”, things got different this time.

-As the maximum number of work-force got infected by the virus & death rates has increased, employees’ mental health has started getting affected as they keep wondering, “What if I am next?”
+As the maximum number of workforce got infected by the virus & death rates has increased, employees’ mental health has started getting affected as they keep wondering, “What if I am next?”

 The 2020 mental stress was more related to job loss or loss of income whereas 2021 is more about life & death.
 Arranging beds for colleagues or family has become more important than completing the deadline.

-According to Lancet, 1 in 3 covid-19 survivors developed a Neurological or Psychiatric condition within 6 months of infection which is something of a huge concern.
+According to Lancet, 1 in 3 covid-19 survivors developed a Neurological or Psychiatric condition within 6 months of infection which is something of huge concern.

 Mental Health Challenges for Employees during Unprecedented times